 You can use remarketing audiences in Google Ads and Display & Video 360.
 The Google Ads integration is available to all Analytics accounts.
 The Display & Video 360 integration is available only to Google Analytics 360 accounts.

-To create a remarketing audience, you indicate the advertising account you want to use, and then specify the audience criteria.
+To create a remarketing audience, you specify the audience criteria, and identify the advertising accounts in which you want to use the audience.

 To specify the audience criteria, you can:

 When you save an audience, it becomes available in the advertising accounts you indicated, and you can use it in the remarketing campaigns you manage there.

 To use an audience in Google Ads, you need to add it to a least one of your ad groups.

 You can publish an audience to up to 10 advertising accounts singly or at once (e.g., Google Ads Manager Accounts, Google Ads Serving Accounts, Display & Video 360).
 A Google Ads Manager Account counts as 1 of 10, but the audience is available to all child accounts of that Manager Account.

 You can publish an audience to an unlimited number of non-advertising accounts like Optimize or Analytics.